mitre/pact-reference/rust/pact_matching_ffi/ARCHITECTURE.md

 `pact_matching_ffi/src/util/ffi.rs`.
 This macro is inspired by a [macro of the same name][hyper_macro] from the `hyper` crate's C API (created for use of Hyper in `curl`).
 Our macro does considerably more work to capture errors and ensure complete logging, but the idea is the same.
+The macro also ensures panics are captured and packaged up like regular errors.
+This includes panics due to allocation failure, although we don't do anything to handle this case specifically.

 One thing to note is that most functions using the macro will be written slightly differently from normal Rust functions.
 If the function being